Skip to content

 c) Awareness Raising

-We have held 76 discussion sessions with women to discuss FGM,
+We have held 76 discussion sessions with women to discuss FGM, early marriage and education.
+In combination with the training sessions we have so far reached around 3000 women.

 d) Local Exchange Visits